iambandirakesh/NamasteJavascript/JSAdd.md

 - Promise.all accepts the array of promises.
 - Promise.all method allows you to run multiple promises at the same time.
 It waits for all the promises to fulfilled and gives you the results together.
 - if any one of the promise get rejected then result should also be error.
-- as soon as any promise get rejected then promise.all also throw an error.(Immediately throw error if any promise get failed it won't wait for another promises to resolve)
+- as soon as any promise get rejected then promise.all also throw an error.(Immediately throw error if any promise get failed it won't wait for another promises to resolve)callback

 ```javascript []
 let promise1 = new Promise((resolve, reject) => resolve("Resolved1"));